hortonworks-sk/CML-COVID-CT/Readme.md

 # Diagnosing COVID-19
-## Classification of Ground Glass Opacities in CT scans in CML
+## Classification of Ground Glass Opacities in CT scans using CML